emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 ## Organising a project {#projects}

-Before we write any code, first, we need to get organised. <a class='glossary' target='_blank' title='A way to organise related files in RStudio' href='https://psyteachr.github.io/glossary/p#project'>Projects</a> in RStudio are a way to group all the files you need for one project.
+Before we write any code, first, we need to get organised. <a class='glossary'>Projects<span class='def'></span></a> in RStudio are a way to group all the files you need for one project.
 Most projects include scripts, data files, and output files like the PDF report created by the script or images.

-The folder that R will look in by default to find and save files is known as the <a class='glossary' target='_blank' title='The filepath where R is currently reading and writing files.' href='https://psyteachr.github.io/glossary/w#working-directory'>working directory</a>.
+The folder that R will look in by default to find and save files is known as the <a class='glossary'>working directory<span class='def'></span></a>.
 You can set the working directory manually to the folder you want to work in with menu commands:

 -   **`Session > Set Working Directory > Choose Directory...`**